KargJonas/modular/README.md

 <hr>

 # The router
-Modular-2 has a minimalist router built in.
+Modular-2 has a minimalist router built-in.
 There are four major steps to implement it into your page.

 ### 1.)
 Configure the routes
 #### Usage:
 ```js